-To help you plan your cycling trip to Burlington here are some additional resources including bike rental and rack information, Ontario by Bike cycle friendly locations plus cycling tips and tools:
+To help you plan your cycling trip to Burlington here are some additional cycling tips & tools in Burlington including bike rental and rack information, Ontario by Bike cycle friendly locations plus cycling tips and tools:

 Types of Cycling and Pathways in Burlington